 The proposed development consists of a small extension to the north western corner of the existing building with a first floor extension situated above, set back from the principal elevation.
 The ground floor extension would include floor to ceiling folding doors and a new access point where the garage door is located currently.
-At first floor, a dormer window is proposed on the front elevation with a rooflight to the rear.
+At first floor, dormer window is proposed on the front elevation with a large dormer along the rear of the original roofscape.
 A window on the first floor side elevation is also included (underneath the integrated bird box).
 The first floor window on the southeast elevation is proposed to be bricked up.